elan-ev/opencast-studio/doc/pre-release-testing.md

 - Check buttons "Upload to Opencast", "Save Media" and "Discard"
     - Do they have useful colors (i.e. red for "discard")?
 - Click "Upload to Opencast"
-    - Make sure that the video arrived on the OpenCast side correctly
+    - Make sure that the video was correctly uploaded to Opencast
 - Repeat the recording
 - Click "Save Media" and make sure the video is correct